BICON

 This case describes the requirements for the importation of Saccharum spp. (sugarcane) as nursery stock.

-Matched Term: cane, sugarcane
+Matched term: cane, sugarcane